risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

   cd launch
   wget https://raw.githubusercontent.com/risckaust/risc-documentations/master/src/gazebo-rover/main.launch

+This launch inclides MAVROS sitl launch file.
+But you still need to change parameter for the vehicle, so it spawns the rover into the simulated world.

 Build and source the catkin workspace.
-In a fresh terminal, you can run the launch file by executing
+In a fresh terminal, you can run the launch file by executing:

 .. code-block:: bash